Best Of15 min read

 1. Surfshark — Best for Budget-Conscious Remote Teams

-Surfshark is, honestly, the VPN I recommend most often to other small business owners.
-It's not because it's the flashiest option on this list — it's because the price-to-value ratio is genuinely hard to beat, especially when you factor in that it covers unlimited simultaneous devices.
-One subscription for your whole team?
-That's a massive deal when you're watching every dollar.
+Surfshark is, honestly, what I recommend most often to other small business owners.
+It's not the flashiest option on this list — it's because the price-to-value ratio is genuinely hard to beat.
+The biggest thing?
+Unlimited simultaneous devices.
+One subscription covers your whole team, which is massive when you're watching every dollar.

-The apps are clean, the connection is fast, and the kill switch actually works — I tested it by forcibly cutting internet during an active session, and it held without leaking.
+The apps are clean, the speeds are solid, and the kill switch actually works.
+I tested it by forcibly cutting internet during an active session, and it held without leaking any data.
 Surfshark also passed an independent security audit by Cure53, which isn't something every provider can say.
-Fun fact: I've personally onboarded 7 non-technical team members onto Surfshark without a single support ticket.
-That alone tells you something.
+What really sold me?
+I've personally onboarded 7 non-technical team members onto Surfshark without a single support ticket.
+That tells you something about the design.

 Key Features: